fossabot/harold.kim/src/components/About.md

 # Harold Kim <small style="font-size:70%; margin-left: 10px;">a.k.a. stypr</small>

-Currently working as a security engineer in Japan.
+Currently working as a security engineer in Japan.<br>
+Interested in web exploitation, pentests and development.

+---

 <br>